hopr/hopr/doc/readme.md

 * Map common key combinations such as CTRL+UP or SHIFT+ALT+TAB to a single key chord.

 ### Cons
-* Currently, HOLD key events are ignore.
+* Currently, HOLD key events are ignored.
 Holding a key does not trigger key repeat.
 * Both key press and release events are not sent until the key is released.
 This gives a slight lag which at first makes the keyboard feel sluggish.
-I got used to it after a while though.
+I got used to it after a while.
 * There are still some false-positives.
 Further testing is needed to see how, when and why they occur.
 * Key event order is not preserved.
 For example, Press A, Press B, Release A, Release B will be parsed as Press A, Release A, Press B, Release B